AlamResearchIEEE/Deep-Learning-Project/README.md

 Nowadays, Diabetes is the most common disease in humans.
 People having diabetes have a high risk of other diseases such as heart disease, kidney disease, stroke, etc. Therefore, Early-stage prediction of diabetes has significant importance in the health sector.
 This study aims to create a clinical support system that will help to diagnose diabetes disease at the primary stage.
 In this study, We have proposed a model to predict diabetes disease more accurately using Build the RNN Model (LSTM with Dropout).

 ## Dataset
 We have collected datasets from Kaggle.
 The diabetes dataset contains 768 instances.
-Each instance has 9 features.
-There are 1025 instances and 14 features in the heart dataset [2] https://www.kaggle.com/datasets/kandij/diabetes-dataset
+Each instance has 9 features. https://www.kaggle.com/datasets/kandij/diabetes-dataset

 ## Methodology